jschwind/phpcli-symfony/README.md

-## create a docker for a symfony project
+# Create a Docker environment for a Symfony project.

 ## Installation
 ```shell